Skip to main content Go to Site Map

 BA (Hons) Modelmaking is your stepping stone to an exciting career in making.

-With access to the latest technology and traditional resources, you'll learn to make things using an extensive array of materials, tools, and techniques.
+With hands-on experience and access to the latest technology and traditional resources, you'll learn to make things using an extensive array of materials, tools, and techniques.
 You'll develop the making skills needed for rewarding careers in film, architecture, exhibition, and design.
 You'll develop as an independent thinker, capable of solving problems and taking imaginative leaps in creative design and making.

 You'll work on live collaborative projects with students from other courses and with industry professionals.
 Using our strong links with the creative industries, you'll have opportunities to undertake work experience with leading companies in the UK and abroad.